-.4 Valid Interconnection Request.
+4.4 Valid Interconnection Request.

-.4.1 Initiating an Interconnection Request.
+4.4.1 Initiating an Interconnection Request in the Serial Interconnection Study Process

-To initiate an Interconnection Request, Interconnection Customer must submit all of the following: (i) a $10,000 deposit, (ii) a completed application in the form of Appendix 1, and (iii) demonstration of Site Control or a posting of an additional deposit of $10,000.
+To initiate an Interconnection Request, Interconnection Customer must submit all of the following: (i) a $10,000 deposit, (ii) a completed application in the form of Appendix 3, and (iii) demonstration of Site Control or a posting of an additional deposit of $10,000.
 Such deposits shall be applied toward any Interconnection Studies pursuant to the Interconnection Request.
-If Interconnection Customer demonstrates Site Control within the cure period specified in Section 3.4.3 after submitting its Interconnection Request, the additional deposit shall be refundable; otherwise, all such deposit(s), additional and initial, become non-refundable.
+If Interconnection Customer demonstrates Site Control within the cure period specified in Section 4.4.4 after submitting its Interconnection Request, the additional deposit shall be refundable; otherwise, all such deposit(s), additional and initial, become non-refundable.